 Sodium ascorbate promotes eye health and helps the eyes prevent macular degeneration.
-Also, research has documented sodium ascorbate’s positive health effects on aging eyes (x).
+Also, research has documented ascorbate’s positive health effects on aging eyes (x).

 Your immune system and bones will also thank you for taking it.
 This supplement has shown to strengthen the immune system and prevent osteoporosis (x).

 Some evidence exists to suggest that taking sodium ascorbate daily can also slow the signs of aging.
 It may prevent the development of wrinkles, keeping skin healthy, elastic and overall looking youthful (x).

 What is sodium citrate?
 It is a naturally occurring salt found in citric acid.
 As the sodium salt of citric acid, it has many applications.
 It can preserve and flavor food (you can taste it in your favorite citrus-flavored drinks) and has uses as an emulsifier (x).

 As an alkaline, sodium citrate can help the body maintain healthy pH levels.
 Because alkalines keep the urine less acidic, this supplement can prevent ailments such as gout and kidney stones.
 Additionally, this supplement can prevent metabolic acidosis caused by kidney disease.

 Aspartic acid, also known as sodium aspartate, is a derivative of sodium that also provides some notable health benefits.
 It helps the body produce plasma electrolytes, which assist in athletic endurance and energy levels (x).
 In supplemental form, it also reduces fatigue (x).